Main page content

 g) the project must meet construction standards approved by the U. T. System Administration’s Office of Capital Projects (“OCP”), or a U. T. institution that has been delegated authority by the Board of Regents to manage major construction and repair and rehabilitation projects (“Authorized Institution”), and any other state agencies that have jurisdiction.
 OCP, or the Authorized Institution, or third-party consultants approved by OCP or the Authorized Institution (“Approved Consultants”), and other state agencies with jurisdiction must inspect the project for compliance with appropriate regulations, statutes, codes, standards and rules.
 If OCP, the Authorized Institution, the Approved Consultants, or such other state agencies will not be inspecting the project for compliance, then construction permits and appropriate inspections must be obtained from the applicable local governing entities (county, district, municipality, etc.) for all construction associated with the project; and

-h) preliminary plans with fully developed elevations and perspective renderings must be submitted to the Facilities Planning and Construction Committee of the Board of Regents for review and approval.
+h) preliminary plans with detailed site plan, developed elevations indicating materials, and perspective renderings must be submitted to the Office of Capital Projects for review and comment.

 Sec.
 11 Texas Facilities Commission Leases